 In women, arousal precedes desire.
-She might say YES to sex with you, go through the motions, have you go down on her to warm her up, making out, etc, and THEN the desire for sex comes around.
+She might say YES to sex with you, go through the motions, have you go down on her to warm her up, making out, etc, and THEN the desire for vaginal sex comes around.

 Please do NOT take it personally that your lady doesn’t initiate sex quite as often.
-The truth is, most women don’t have the same sort of desire that men have.
+The truth is, most women don’t have the same sort of sexual desire that men have.

 It’s not like she’s thinking about sex all the time and just not initiating with you.
 She does not operate the same way as you.
 That’s not how this works.
 She’s not just a less-hairy version of you, okay?
 Her brain is different.

 Take this as good news!
 Your partner’s sex drive has VERY LITTLE to do with you.
 What I DON’T want you to do: take resentment and pain into the bedroom.
 The bedroom is no place for pain.